 Could this approach work for me?

-This approach is effective because it benefits you (the buyer) and the seller.
-Here's how:
+This approach often works because it benefits you (the buyer) and the seller.
+Here’s how:

 You can attain a lower price for the business.

 Sellers have the advantage on listing sites because each listing is crafted to attract lots of interest.
 By arranging a private deal, you can avoid the competition you’d face and, possibly, arrive at a better deal.

 The seller can save on closing costs.

 Private deals benefit sellers, too, because they can avoid paying the hefty fees that brokers charge to list, market, and negotiate the sale of their business.
 Broker fees vary, but many charge a 10-15% commission on the total price of the sale.
 Others ask for a non-refundable fee or retainer that can range from $10,000 to $50,000, based on the business’s listing price.

 The transfer can occur quickly.

 Sellers can close the deal more quickly because they won’t need to spend time working through many of the marketing tasks that brokers require.
 By avoiding tasks like crafting a prospectus and an executive summary of the business, sellers can save weeks of time and get cash in their hands faster.

 If you find a lead on a potential business, you can work directly with the business owner (and an attorney and accountant) to make the sale happen.
 You can read more about the process you’ll follow in our guide, Buy a Business That Is Not for Sale.

 Would you like to start building your acquisition team?
 Use the search tool at the bottom of the page to connect with an experienced attorney, accountant, broker, or another professional who can help you source, evaluate, and buy a business.